Altidias/Milestone1_Group52/Project Plan.md

 ![WBS](./wbs.svg)

-## 3. Activity Definition Estimation
+## 3. Activity Definition Estimation (Not strict, just assigned an equal amount of tasks for now, however everyone can contribute to everything)

 | Activity #No | Activity Name                         | Brief Description                                                                                                                                                                           | Duration | Assigned Team Members |
 |--------------|---------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|-----------------------|